Nikkei stumbles as Greece contagion fears shake exporters

 Fujito said the market could break through its next support level of 8,800 this week.

-The magazine said potential bidders included social gaming companies Gree Inc (3632.T), which shed 5.4 percent, and DeNA Co Ltd (2432.T), which fell 4.6 percent.
+The magazine said potential bidders included social gaming companies Gree Inc, which shed 5.4 percent, and DeNA Co Ltd, which fell 4.6 percent.